 The handset stored in the pouch.

-The headset front, with the signal whistle.
 The signal whistle fits exactly into the headset opening.

 The headset back.